browserengineering/book/book/embeds.md

 embeds it.

 The `<iframe>` tag is a lot like the `<img>` tag: it has the `src` attribute and `width` and `height` attributes.

-An iframe is almost exactly the same as a `Tab` within a `Tab`---it has its own HTML document, CSS, and scripts.
-There are three significant differences
+And an iframe is almost exactly the same as a `Tab` within a `Tab`---it has its own HTML document, CSS, and scripts.
+There are three significant differences though:
-though:

 * *Iframes have no browser chrome*.
 So any page navigation has to happen from within the page (either through an `<a>` element or script), or as a side